AnthonyNGarcia/s3-and-elasticsearch-file-uploader/README.md

 # s3-and-elasticsearch-file-uploader

 This utility script is written in Python, making it cross-OS compatible.
 It will accept a story file (.txt) OR path to a folder (ending in a trailing slash) to recursively process all story files inside (.txt).

 Processing a story file entails collecting the metadata, then uploading the story file to S3 and the metadata to AWS Elastic Search.
 It ensures consistency between both, including rolling back in case of any issue.

+In the case of multi-file processing (such as pointing to a folder), any failed processing of a single story will not stop further processing of other stories.
+The result for any file(s) processed (including failure reasons) will be saved to a csv file for further inspection.

 1. Set up your local environment to be able to run this script.
     - Configure the AWS CLI on your local machine.